hanabi/hanabi.github.io/Reference.md

 ### Trash

 * *Trash* cards are defined as cards that have already been played.
-Thus, they are completely useless to the team.
+Thus, they are useless to the team.
+* Players should generally avoid "touching" trash cards with a clue, as doing so would violate *Good Touch Principle*.
+  * Rarely, it can be useful to deliberately clue a trash card and violate *Good Touch Principle* in order to perform a special move.
+Several such moves are covered later on in this document.
 * In the case where a suit is partially "dead", the unneeded cards are also considered trash.
 For example, if both copies of the red 3 have been discarded, then the red 4 and the red 5 are both considered trash.

 ### 2 Saves